Shinoruba/LBYARCH-MCO2/README.md

    - Outputs intermediate effectiveness values and final results to aid in debugging and verification.

 3. **Handling Type Combinations**:
-   - If both Pokémon have two types, the program averages the effectiveness values for both types to provide a combined effectiveness score.
+   - If both Pokemon have two types, the program averages the effectiveness values for both types to provide a combined effectiveness score.
    - If only one type is present, it returns the effectiveness based on that single type.

 4. **Final Effectiveness Calculation**:
    - Computes the final effectiveness value based on the presence of type advantages and averages if necessary.
-   - Outputs the final effectiveness value for use in Pokémon battle simulations or other applications.
+   - Outputs the final effectiveness value for use in Pokemon battle simulations or other applications.

 ## Getting Started